Marcelinho Paraíba: Retirement and return

 On 15 March 2020, he announced his retirement as a professional player, playing for Perilima against Centro Sportivo Paraibano in the eighth round of the 2020 Campeonato Paraibano; however, eight months later, he changed his mind and rejoined Treze in an effort to help them avoid relegation.
 He made his first appearance since returning from retirement on 28 November as a half-time substitute in a 1–1 draw with Vila Nova, being substituted himself in the 78th minute.

 International goals

 Managerial career

 On 10 December 2020, after Treze suffered relegation from the 2020 Campeonato Brasileiro Série C, Marcelinho was appointed manager of the club for the 2021 campaign.
-Despite a promising start in the 2021 Copa do Nordeste, he couldn't arrest a drop in performance which saw his side finish fourth in the first stage of the 2021 Campeonato Paraibano, and on 24 May 2021 he was dismissed.
+Despite a promising start in the 2021 Copa do Nordeste, he could not prevent a drop in performance which saw his side finish fourth in the first stage of the 2021 Campeonato Paraibano, and on 24 May 2021 he was dismissed.
 He joined Sport-PB as manager in September 2021.
 He was in role for only 15 days before resigning due to off-field problems.
-In late October 2021 he was announced as the coach of Oeirense for the 2022 season.
-He was sacked in February 2022, after six games of the season, following a heavy defeat.
-On 11 March 2022 he was announced as coach of Treze for a second time.
+In late October 2021, Marcelinho was announced as the coach of Oeirense for the 2022 season.
+He was sacked in February 2022 after just six games following a heavy defeat.
+On 11 March 2022, he was announced as the coach of Treze for a second time.